lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

-People from overseas may need reminding that a degree course in England typically runs for three years only, and that it is focused on a single subject.
+People from overseas may need reminding that a degree course in England typically runs for three years only, focused on a single subject.
-It does not include any of the literary or cultural canon that forms the basis of a "liberal education", which would be expected in the USA.
+It does not include any of the literary or cultural canon that forms the basis of a "liberal education", as in the USA.
-The Tripos in History, English or Philosophy is equally specialised and focused.
+A degree course in History, English or Philosophy is equally specialised and focused.
-However, some students can encounter multiple subjects by switching from one Tripos to another at the end of an academic year.
+At Cambridge, some students can encounter multiple subjects by switching from one Tripos to another at the end of an academic year.